Set Up an IKE Gateway

-- Click theHTTP Certificate Exchangecheck box if you want to configure Hash and URL (IKEv2 only).
+- (Optional) Enable (select) theHTTP Certificate Exchangeto configure Hash and URL (IKEv2 only).
 For an HTTP certificate exchange, enter theCertificate URL.
 For more information, see Hash and URL Certificate Exchange.

-- Exact—Check this to ensure that the local setting and peer IKE ID payload match exactly.
+- Exact—Ensures that the local setting and peer IKE ID payload match exactly.

-- Wildcard—Check this to allow the peer identification to match as long as every character before the wildcard (*) matches.
+- Wildcard—Allows the peer identification to match as long as every character before the wildcard (*) matches.
 The characters after the wildcard need not match.

-- ClickPermit peer identification and certificate payload identification mismatchif you want to allow a successful IKE SA even when the peer identification does not match the peer identification in the certificate.
+- (Optional)Permit peer identification and certificate payload identification mismatchto allow a successful IKE SA even when the peer identification does not match the peer identification in the certificate.

 - Choose aCertificate Profilefrom the drop-down.
 A certificate profile contains information about how to authenticate the peer gateway.

-- ClickEnable strict validation of peer’s extended key useif you want to strictly control how the key can be used.
+- (Optional)Enable strict validation of peer’s extended key useto strictly control how the key can be used.

 - Configure advanced options for the gateway.

-- (Only if using certificate-based authentication and the exchange mode is not set toaggressivemode) ClickEnable Fragmentationto enable the firewall to operate with IKE Fragmentation.
+- (Only when using certificate-based authentication and when exchange mode is not set to aggressive mode) ClickEnable Fragmentationto enable the firewall to operate with IKE Fragmentation.

-- ClickDead Peer Detectionand enter anInterval(range is 2-100 seconds).
-ForRetry,define the time to delay (range is 2-100 seconds) before attempting to re-check availability.
+- ClickDead Peer Detectionand enter anInterval(range is 2 to 100 seconds).
+ForRetry, define the time to delay (range is 2 to 100 seconds) before attempting to re-check availability.
 Dead peer detection identifies inactive or unavailable IKE peers by sending an IKE phase 1 notification payload to the peer and waiting for an acknowledgment.